Chuck8521/LunchtimeBoredom/README.md

 # LunchtimeBoredom
-Code I wrote (mainly) during my lunch periods throughout the year.
-General programming problems and some interesting stuff to come.
+Code I wrote during my lunch periods throughout junior year.
+General programming problems and some interesting stuff.
+New repository coming soon for new projects!

 Feel free to suggest ideas for projects, solving the same kind of problems gets old fast.